This post may contain affiliate links. See my disclosure policy.

-Looking for a beginner's vegan grocery list to get you started?
-This list contains the most common plant based and vegan items at the store - plus, I included some tips for shopping on a budget!
+Looking for a vegan grocery list for beginners to get you started?
+This list contains the most common plant-based and vegan items at the store - plus, I included some tips for shopping on a budget!

 I know, I know!
 Going vegan can seem so overwhelming at first.
 The what-you-can-and-cannot-eat seems like a mystery.
 What about the first time you step into a grocery store after deciding to go vegan?
 Phew.

 It may seem like nothing is vegan, or vegan food is super hard to find.
 Especially when you have never really read labels or primarily ate a diet of meat, eggs, and cheese.
 I get it!
 I've been there - I went vegan in 2016 and felt totally lost at first.
 (After you get some ideas for grocery shopping here, check out my Top 12 Tips for Going Vegan and this 7-Day Vegan Meal Plan!)